NotProgrammerForSureForReddit/MS-Teams-Transcripter/README.md

 - 🧩 Lightweight UI indicator (bottom-right) shows capture status
 - 🛡️ Non-destructive: processes only caption content; no API hooks

+## ⚠️ Limitations

+- Designed only for the **web version** of Microsoft Teams (`teams.microsoft.com` & ` https://teams.live.com/v2/`)
+- Requires MS Teams in web browser and **Live Captions CC** to be enabled during the meeting
+- Works best when used in an **active tab** (browser throttling may impact performance)

 ## 🔧 How to Use

-1. Install [Tampermonkey](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) browser extension — you need to enable developer settings for that extension (follow Tampermonkey guide or search on Google)
+1. Install [Tampermonkey](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) browser extension (works on [Chrome/Firefox/Opera/Edge/Safari](https://www.tampermonkey.net/) — you need to enable developer settings for that extension (follow Tampermonkey guide or search on Google)
 2. Create a new script and paste the contents of `MS-Teams-Scripter.js`
 3. Join a Microsoft Teams meeting (web version)
 4. Ensure **Live Captions CC** are turned on.
 You can enable them to be always on by default (HIGHLY RECOMMENDED).
 Other users doesn't see that you have it enabled/using it.
 5. The logger will detect live captions CC window with text, and will start capturing automatically
 6. Press `Ctrl + Shift + S` or click `⬇️` to download the `.txt` file at any time of a call (or download at the end by finishing a call by pressing "disconnect button")

-## 💡 Tip

-If you forget to download manually, the script auto-saves the transcript **when you click “Leave”** in the call.